TaeKyungg2/TaeKyungg2/README.md

-⛳︎I'm trying to understand the principles beyond just using libraries.<br>
+⛳︎ I'm trying to understand the principles beyond just using libraries.<br>
 👾 I truly enjoy developing and want to learn and build many things.

 > There is no technology that surpasses nature.
 In fact, all technology imitates various aspects of nature. _—Meditations, Marcus Aurelius<br>_